mjalleda/Java/Javaassignment/src/Assign1_fundamentalsOne/A_README.md

 Core Java Fundamentals
 ======================
-I only covered topics on core java.
+I only covered core java.
 Below are Sub-topics of Fundamentals:

 **Fundamentals:**
 ___________________